Learn About Fraud

 -

-The mail fraud statute, sometimes called the federal prosecutor's best friend, covers a broad range of fraudulent schemes committed using the mail systems.
+The mail fraud statute, sometimes called the federal prosecutor's best friend, covers a range of fraudulent schemes committed using the mail systems.
 Learn how the law defines and penalizes acts of mail fraud—a felony under federal law.

 -